 The “Collis–Belsey” operation, as described by Pearson, gained a great amount of support as an approach to hiatal hernia repair and a viable antireflux procedure.
 In recent years, however, the advent of efficacious minimally invasive approaches to the surgical treatment of GERD has limited application of the Collis–Belsey procedure to a relatively specific subset of patients with esophageal stricture and foreshortened esophagus.
 The operation also has a defined role as an option in the repair of hiatal hernia in the obese patient in whom the bulk and pressure from the abdominal viscera and omentum limit visualization with an abdominal or laparoscopic approach.

 A transthoracic approach to paraesophageal hernia may also be preferred in the reoperative setting in patients who have had a prior abdominal repair.
-In addition, patients with impaired ...
+In addition, patients ...